20k/crapmud_documentation/README.md

 In the event that your http lib dislikes binary, you can use register client_hex and auth client_hex to process hex instead.
 The format is little endian.
 If you ask for hex, the response will be "command ####register secret_hex <128bytekeyashex>"

+The "client_terminate_scripts JSON" command can be sent to terminate a realtime script.
+The JSON format is {"id":id}.
+If the id is -1, it will terminate any realtime script

+The "client_script_keystrokes JSON" command can be sent to send keystrokes.
+The JSON format is {"id":id, "keys":"asdfqwer\n2134"}

 #### Autocompletes

 You may request an autocomplete from the server with the format "client_scriptargs_json script.name"